• Skip to main content

 • Loosely cover the cake in plastic wrap and refrigerate for a minimum of 4 hours.

 • When ready to serve, remove the cake from the fridge, and sprinkle the granulated sugar over the surface of the top crêpe (Images 17 & 18).
-Use a kitchen blow torch to melt and caramelise the sugar until golden (Images 19 & 20).
-It will harden in minutes.
-Add pretty flowers or some seasonal berries to decorate (optional).
-Slice and serve straight away (The brûlée softens over time, so it's best to do this part just before serving.)
+Use a kitchen blow torch to melt and caramelize the sugar until golden (Images 19 & 20).
+It will harden in minutes giving the same finish as Crème Brûlée.

 Layered mille crepes cake with brulee top on cake stand.